beefyfinance/beefy-dot-com/src/content/blog/metis-x-beefy-earn-apy-on-a-brand-new-network.md

 ### Metis deployed Vaults

 Beefy has launched 11 Netswap Vaults on Metis with more to be added in the future.
-To start autocompounding and maximizing your Metis gains, just drop your LP tokens into a Vault on [Beefy Finance DApp](http://beefy.finance) or Zap in with a single asset.
+To start autocompounding and maximizing your Metis gains, just drop your LP tokens into a Vault on [Beefy DApp](http://beefy.finance) or Zap in with a single asset.
 You can keep up to date with developments by following @beefyfinance on Twitter.

 ![](/src/images/blog/image0_6.png)